Summer and Interim Sessions

 Students who have been admitted to Bradley and have attended the previous regular semester can generally use Webster, the online registration system, to register for summer and interim sessions.
-Thus, students wishing to register for January Interim must have attended during the preceding fall semester.
-Those wishing to register for May Interim and Summer Session terms must have attended Bradley during the preceding spring semester.
-In both cases, the student must be in good standing in order to register for interims and summer sessions.
-Students who are new to Bradley, or admitted students who have not recently attended Bradley, are admitted to Bradley in the following ways:
+Students must be in good standing in order to register for interim and summer sessions.
+Students who are new to Bradley, or students who have not recently attended Bradley, are admitted in the following ways:

-- Students without undergraduate degrees wishing to enter an undergraduate degree program or take undergraduate courses at Bradley, contact Undergraduate Admissions.
+- Students without undergraduate degrees wishing to take undergraduate courses at Bradley or enter an undergraduate degree program, contact Undergraduate Admission.

-- Students with undergraduate degrees wishing to take graduate courses, contact the Graduate School.
+- Students with undergraduate degrees who want to take graduate courses, contact the Graduate School.

-- Students previously admitted to Bradley who have not recently attended should contact the appropriate office indicated above.
+- Students who were previously admitted to Bradley but have not recently attended should contact the appropriate office indicated above.

-- Students who have completed, or will have completed, the requirements for a bachelor’s degree before the interim or summer sessions begin, and who have not been admitted to graduate study at Bradley University, must apply to the Graduate School.
+- Students who have completed, or will have completed, the requirements for a bachelor’s degree before an interim or summer session begins, and who have not been admitted to graduate study at Bradley University, must apply to the Graduate School.
 Graduate School forms may be obtained in the Graduate School office, Bradley Hall 200, or downloaded at bradley.edu/grad.

 Housing and Meals

-A gymnasium, outdoor intramural field, and tennis courts provide recreational opportunities on campus.
+The Markin Family Student Recreation Center, with a pool, fitness rooms, indoor track, and more, provides recreational opportunities on campus.
 Five public golf courses, tennis courts, a zoo, a museum, and beautiful parks are easily accessible from the university.
 The Illinois River is popular for all types of boating and water skiing.
 Summer stock theatre, band concerts, the Peoria Civic Center, and a minor league baseball team are also available in Peoria during the summer.
 Special events such as Steamboat Festival, A Taste of Peoria, two 4th of July firework displays, and the Heart of Illinois Fair draw large crowds from across central Illinois.

 Tuition and Fees

-All checks should be made payable to Bradley University.
-A student is not officially registered until tuition is paid or arranged.
+- All checks should be made payable to Bradley University.
+A student is not officially registered (claimed) until tuition is paid or arranged.

-See the Schedule of Classes for specific details concerning any refunds for students who find it necessary to withdraw from school before the end of the session.
+- See Student Financial Services (Billing Information) for specific details concerning students who find it necessary to withdraw from school before the end of the session.